Safe Fall Travel Planning in Tennessee State Parks

 Below you’ll find safety tips and resources that we encourage you to review to ensure a safe and enjoyable visit:

 If you’re considering a trip to one of our parks, staying informed is the best way to prepare.
 Our Keeping Visitors Healthy Page is continuously updated with visitor safety tips and new information surrounding our visitor’s health and safety.
 If you have a question about a park or facility closure, visit our Alerts page.
 There you will find a map that indicates full and partial closures.
 You’ll find phone numbers for each of our parks, restaurants, and overnight accommodations on our website’s corresponding park page.

 Before planning your visit to one of our parks, we encourage you to review a brief list of questions provided by the CDC that will help guide your decision to travel.
 The CDC recommends staying at least six-feet away from people outside of your household.
 This advice should be taken into consideration when arranging travel to a park.
 If you or someone within your household is experiencing symptoms of coronavirus, please stay home.
 For more traveling safety resources and answers to frequently asked questions, visit our COVID-19 and Travel page.
 We’ve also provided safety tips for planning and use throughout your trip here.

 Maintain Social Distancing

 Outdoors or inside a facility, we ask that you remain at least six feet away from people outside your household.
 When on the trail, we ask that you use trail etiquette and stay at least six feet away from trail users who are not in your party.
-Many trail users choose to have a mask available to put on when passing others in narrow areas.

 Avoid The Crowds